Mr. Tuttle US History

 QUIZZES AND TESTS:

-Tests and quizzes will consist of multiple choice, true and false and short answer questions.
+Tests and quizzes will consist of multiple choice, true and false, short answer and essay questions.
 These grading instruments will be administered at the end of each chapter and will measure the student’s ability to recollect and recall the important issues of each chapter.
 Quizzes shall be administered at my discretion and may come without prior knowledge or warning.

 Tests will be announced and reviewed before their administration.

-MAKE-UP TESTS: I will drop your lowest grade, so if you miss a test, that will be the one dropped.
+MAKE-UP TESTS: If you miss a test, you will take a different one than the rest of the class.
 Make every effort to be present on testing days.

 BINDER: